Carless days in New Zealand: Background

-International oil prices increased by a factor of 15 in nominal terms or a factor of 7 between 1972 and 1980.
-Despite price controls on petrol at the time, prices in New Zealand also rose rapidly from $0.10 in 1972 to $0.62 in 1980.
-The last price increase before the introduction of the carless days regulations was a 24.8% increase on May 17 which in itself is estimated to have contributed to an 11% reduction in petrol usage.
+New Zealand in the first half of 1978 sourced 39% of its oil from Iran.
+The Iranian Revolution and the subsequent 1979 oil shock led to a sudden reduction in oil available on the market.
+Consequently, international oil prices increased by a factor of 15 in nominal terms or a factor of 7 in real terms between 1972 and 1980.
+Despite active price controls in New Zealand, local prices also rose rapidly from $0.10 in 1972 to $0.62 in 1980.
+These price increases decreased demand; a 24.8% price increase in May before the introduction of the carless days scheme reduced petrol demand by 11%.
+As a result of the oil shock and the difficulty in obtaining oil elsewhere in a tight market, in March 1979, the country was receiving approximately 10-15% less oil than it normally would.
+According to Energy Minister Bill Birch, buying oil on the spot market to supplement supplies was not possible due to the New Zealand's unfavourable balance of payments.
+Nonetheless, by June 1979, the oil shortage had been reduced to 5%.

 Prior to the introduction of carless days, the government had implemented other measures to reduce petrol demand.
-One measure was the reduction of the speed limit from 100km/h to 80km/h in December 1973 during the earlier 1973 oil crisis.
+One measure was the reduction of the speed limit from 100 km/h to 80 km/h in December 1973 during the earlier 1973 oil crisis.
 The lower speed limit remained in place until July 1986.
 Another measure implemented in February 1979, was the ban on the sale of petrol on weekends to most motorists with exceptions for emergency situations and essential users.
 Several countries including Switzerland, the Netherlands and West Germany implemented similar carless Sundays during the 1973 oil crisis.
 The government also encouraged the use of alternative fuels like Compressed natural gas and Liquefied petroleum gas.
 Interest free loans were provided for the conversion of vehicles to run on gas and subsidies were provided for gas refueling infrastructure.
 By 1985, nearly 7% of the car fleet had been fitted to run on CNG.
+In March 1979, the government launched a publicity campaign urging the public to reduce petrol use by 10% warning that it would have to implement carless days if sustained cuts to consumption were not made.

 According to Bill Birch, the minister of energy at the time, the government considered rationing, but chose carless days instead as it required less regulation and was easier to start and suspend quickly.
+A survey of 2200 people held in March 1979, showed that rationing was the preferred option among respondents to reduce petrol use followed by weekend closings and carless days.